ovi-lab/vicon-nexus-unity-stream-py/README.md

 # Overview

-Python script to stream data from vicon nexus to unity
+Python script to stream data from vicon nexus to unity.
+See [vicon-nexus-unity-stream](https://github.com/ovi-lab/vicon-nexus-unity-stream) for the accompanying unity package.

 # Setup